London Capital & Finance plc (LCF)

 London Capital & Finance plc (LCF) went into administration on 30 January 2019 and FSCS declared it had failed on 9 January 2020.

-Read the timeline below for further details on how our investigation has unfolded and the decisions we’ve reached for LCF’s customers.
+Read the timeline below for further details on the LCF failure and the latest updates.

 Subscribe to updates